sajalasati/Wikipedia-Search-Engine/README.md

 # Wikipedia-Search-Engine
 A simple standalone search engine tool to search for relevant information in a locally downloaded Wikipedia corpus.
-Given a Wikipedia dump in XML format, this creates a local index of the data and search for any queried information in 1-4 seconds!
+Given a Wikipedia dump in XML format, this creates a local index of the data (pre-processing) and search for any queried information in 1-4 seconds!

 ## Requirements
 - Python 3